 - Make sure it is properly vented and that vent flaps are not freezing shut or sticking (especially in winter).
 Remove lint buildup inside the vent by vacuuming occasionally.

 - Pull out the appliance occasionally to vacuum away any lint behind or underneath.
-Learn how to remove the front panel of a dryer and vacuum inside to remove built up lint.
+Learn how to remove the front panel and vacuum inside to remove built up lint.

 - Do not leave the house unattended when the appliance is on.

-- Do not leave flammable items nearby (clothes, rags, cleaning supplies, etc.).
+- Do not leave flammable items nearby (garments, rags, soap supplies, etc.).

-- A dryer is an electrical (or sometimes gas) appliance, make sure it’s serviced by a professional only.
+- This is an electrical (or sometimes gas) appliance, make sure it’s serviced by a professional only.

-- It’s recommended your dryer use UL- listed rigid aluminum or steel duct or spiral-wound aluminum flex hose, NOT white vinyl hose (see Page 5 – U.S. Fire Administration).
+- It’s recommended to use UL- listed rigid aluminum or steel duct or spiral-wound aluminum flex hose, NOT white vinyl hose (see Page 5 – U.S. Fire Administration).

 - Have a functional smoke detector placed in the laundry room (somewhere near the appliance).